 Any time you suffer from any kind of injury that was caused through the negligence or intentional malice of another party, you can file a personal injury claim against that party.
 How the injury occurred will determine which kind of personal injury claim you can pursue.
 If your injury was caused by an auto accident, you will have an auto accident claim.
 If your injury was caused by a hazard on someone’s property, you will have a premises liability claim.
 If your injury was caused by a medical accident, then you will have a medical malpractice claim.
 If your injury was caused by a malfunctioning product, then you will have a product liability claim.
 These are just a few examples of personal injury claims that you may be able to pursue in Atlanta, Georgia.
-Whatever caused your injury, you can learn more and get skilled legal representation by contacting the Bader Law Firm.
+Whatever caused your injury, you can learn more and get skilled legal representation by contacting Bader Scott Injury Lawyers.

 What Kinds of Compensation Can You Recover in an Atlanta, Georgia, Personal Injury Claim?

 There are three primary types of compensation that you can recover in an Atlanta, Georgia, personal injury claim, regardless of what kind of claim it is.
 These are economic damages, non-economic damages, and punitive damages.
 The economic damages encompass all of your actual financial expenses and losses.
 For example, your medical expenses, your lost wages, and your property damage are all economic damages.
 These expenses and losses can be proven with documents, bills, and estimates.